matthiasott/webmention/README.md

 ```

 ### Displaying Webmentions
-To output all Webmentions for the current request URL, you can use the following helper in your templates:
+To output all Webmentions for the current *request URL*, you can use the following helper in your templates:

 ```twig
 {{ craft.webmention.showWebmentions() }}